 You can simply click on the image and then use your email tool's "Insert/Edit Link" option, or you can link an image in the HTML editor using the following code:

-<a href="HTTP://YOURLINKHERE.COM"><img src="YOUR IMAGE SOURCE HERE.JPG"/></a>
+<a rel="noopener" target="_blank" href="HTTP://YOURLINKHERE.COM"><img class="alignCenter shadow" src="YOUR IMAGE SOURCE HERE.JPG"/></a>

-6) Add social sharing buttons
+16. Add social sharing buttons.

 Increasing the number of people who see your link will increase the number of people who click on it.
 So, be sure to extend the life of your email by adding social sharing buttons.

-7) Simplify sharing with ready-made tweets.
+17. Simplify sharing with ready-made tweets.

-8) Add a ready-made email forwarding option.
+18. Add an email forwarding option.

 Another way to extend the clicks on your email beyond its shelf life is to prompt your audience to forward the offer.

-You can add a little PS at the end of your email copy, such as "Not responsible for your company's social media?
+You can add a little postscript to the end of your email copy, such as "Not responsible for your company's social media?
 Feel free to forward this ebook to a friend or colleague using social media marketing."